briankohnen/bamazon/README.md

 2. Locate the delcaration of the mysql.connection at the top of each .js file, and input your password in the appropriate line.
 3. Run an '*npm install*' to get the appropriate packages to run the three separate views.
 3. In the command line, try running the three .js files
-  1. bamazonCustomer.js
+  1. node bamazonCustomer.js
   ![Customer View](https://i.imgur.com/LTt3tGf.png)
-  2. bamazonManager.js
+  2. node bamazonManager.js
   ![Manager View](https://i.imgur.com/mrafMeR.png)
-  3. bamazonSupervisor.js
+  3. node bamazonSupervisor.js
   ![Supervisor View](https://i.imgur.com/N6Jsb6S.png)
 4. To exit any of the views, press CTRL+C (CMD+C on Mac)